Updated

 - certain marijuana offenses.

-4. Is it possible to get criminal records deleted?
+4. Is it possible to get criminal records deleted in California?

-There are several ways a person can try to “clear up” negative information on his/her state rap sheet.
+There are several ways we have been able to “clear up” negative information on our clients’ California rap sheets.
 These include:

 - expungements,